Yahoo UK Modern Slavery Act Statement for the Financial Year ending 31 December 2021

 To find out more about the nature of our business, please click https://www.yahooinc.com/.

-As an information and digital content delivery company, the majority of our procurement activities are related to the purchase from third party suppliers of IT equipment, office related materials, and professional services.
-Yahoo also has key agreements with various business partners in relation to search and advertising services, sales operations, technology and intellectual property licensing, and product development, promotion, and distribution.
+The majority of our procurement activities are related to the purchase from third party suppliers of IT equipment, office related materials, and professional services.
+Various Yahoo group companies also have key agreements with various business partners in relation to search and advertising services, sales operations, technology and intellectual property licensing, and product development, promotion, and distribution.

 In order to provide our services, we contract with a broad range of suppliers including technology solutions providers, professional services organisations, outsourcing specialists, network engineering suppliers and facilities management suppliers.
 Contracting with suppliers, and diligence activities with respect to our supply chains, are conducted primarily by functions at the Yahoo corporate level.